CaioQuirinoMedeiros/react-native-currency-input/README.md

   - No [flickering issue](https://reactnative.dev/docs/textinput#value) as a controlled input component
   - The cursor is locked at the end, avoiding the user to mess up with the mask
 - Cons
-  - Lost selection functionality...
+  - Lost of selection functionality...
 The user will still be able to copy/paste, but with a bad experience
   - The cursor is locked at the end...
-Some blessed users will complain
+You may have users who won't like that

 ### `FakeCurrencyInput` Usage